Eliminating Higher-Multiplicity Intersections, III. Codimension 2: Proofs

-\begin{proof}[Proof of the Singular Borromean Rings Lemma~\ref{l:bor}] The proof uses `triple intersection' homology argument as the classical proof showing that Borromean rings are linked \cite{Po}, \cite[\S3.4 `Massey-Milnor number modulo 2']{Sk}.
+\begin{proof} The proof uses a `triple intersection' homology argument analogous to the classical proof showing that Borromean rings are linked \cite{Po}, \cite[\S4.5 `Massey-Milnor number modulo 2']{Sk}.
 The reader might want to read this proof first for $n=2$ and $l=1$.

 Assume to the contrary that the map $f$ exists.
 Without loss of generality, we may assume that $f$ is in general position.

 Throughout the proof all the chains and cycles are assumed to have $\Z_2$ coefficients, and all the equalities are congruences modulo 2.
 Since all the chains below are represented by general position polyhedra, chains could be identified with their supporting bodies.
 We denote by $\partial$ the boundary of a chain.